dutymate/mongo2dynamo/README.md

 -   **Comprehensive CLI**: Built with `Cobra`, providing a user-friendly command-line interface with `plan` (dry-run) and `apply` commands, flexible configuration options (flags, env vars, config file), and an `--auto-approve` flag for non-interactive execution.
 -   **Automatic Table Management**: Automatically creates DynamoDB tables if they don't exist, with user confirmation prompts (unless auto-approved). **Supports custom primary keys (Partition and Sort Keys).** Waits for table activation before proceeding with migration.
 -   **Real-Time Progress Tracking**: Provides visual progress indicators with real-time status updates, processing rate, and estimated completion time.
 Progress display can be disabled with `--no-progress` flag for non-interactive environments.
+-   **Prometheus Metrics**: Built-in monitoring with Prometheus-compatible metrics for real-time performance tracking, including document processing rates, error counts, and migration duration.
+Metrics server can be enabled with `--metrics-enabled` flag.

 ## Installation